2. Protocols 101

 ⭐️ Conclusion

 Protocols are an important part of the Labstep platform.
 Writing them up in Labstep has its advantages, like safety, security, collaboration, version control and interactive elements.
-Following the above tips and advice will help you get the most out of using Protocols for your workflow.
+Following the above tips and advice will help you get the most out of using Protocols for your workflow and ensure that data is collected with consistency and structure.

 Knowledge Check: